new92/IGFI/README.md

 | -> | Kali |
 | -> | | 10 |
 | -> | | 11 |

-## Expected files 📂

-The files expected to be created are:
-1. `log.txt`

 ## Features 🚀